MicrosoftDocs/win32/desktop-src/Msi/ice78.md

 ---
-Description: 'ICE78 verifies that the AdvtUISequence table either does not exist or is empty.
-This is required because no user interface is allowed during advertising.' ms.assetid: '8ed1c68f-331d-42f9-80df-bdcb42962482'
+Description: ICE78 verifies that the AdvtUISequence table either does not exist or is empty.
+This is required because no user interface is allowed during advertising. ms.assetid: 8ed1c68f-331d-42f9-80df-bdcb42962482
 title: ICE78
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE78